mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 of 3 or less, and a population of 6 or more.
 Industrial worlds have large production bases and engage in the manufacture of finished goods.
-Such a world must have an atmosphere of 0, 1, 2, 4, 7, or 9 (vacuum, trace, or tainted), and a population of 9 or greater.
+Such a world must have an atmosphere of 0, 1, 2, 4, 7, or9 (vacuum, trace, or tainted), and a population of 9 or greater.
 Non-industrial worlds are forced to import much of their finished goods.
 Non-industrial worlds must have a popula·